kingluo/lua-resty-inspect/README.md

 When the breakpoints are enabled, the lua vm could not trace new hot paths and compile them.

-But when the breakpoints disappear, the lua vm would recover jit process.
+But when the breakpoints disappear, the lua vm would recover jit tracing.

 So this library is only useful for functional debug without stress.